Creating and disseminating educational resources for SSPCloud users

 Then go to https://datalab.sspcloud.fr/my-services, open the README of the service you are using and click on the link to the external port.

-Importantly, the function install.packages() must not be used anywhere in the documents because it is not the proper way to manage package requirements (see below for recommendations on dependency management).
+The function install.packages() must not be used anywhere in your resources because it is not the proper way to manage package requirements (see below for recommendations on dependency management).

 quarto render --to ipynb